JrVerbiest/jrverbiest.github.io/README.md

   In the thesis, a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.

-  Followed extra courses in
+  Followed extra courses in:

-  - Biomedical engineering:
-    - Human Physiology;
-    - Biology and Biochemistry of Human Systems, including Human Biotechnology;
-    - Biomedical Measurements and Stimulation;
-    - Transport Phenomena in Biological Systems.
+  - Biomedical engineering (Human Physiology, Biology and Biochemistry of Human Systems, including Human Biotechnology, Biomedical Measurements and Stimulation, and Transport Phenomena in Biological Systems).

-  - Energy engineering:
-    - Finite Elements for magnetic fields and optimisation.
+  - Energy engineering (Finite Elements for magnetic fields and optimisation).

 - **Master of Science in Industrial Engineering (MSc, Ing.)**, Cum Laude, electricity option Electronics specialisation telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999

   Internship @ Hevrox EMC/Safety Services, Beringen, Belgium (today, Hevrox EMC/Safety Services is integrated into the EMI solution).